EFL Championship play-offs

-The English Football League (EFL) Championship play-offs are a series of play-off matches contested by the association football teams finishing from third to sixth in the EFL Championship table and are part of the EFL playoffs.
-As of 2024, the play-offs comprise two semi-finals, where the team finishing third plays the team finishing sixth, and the team finishing fourth plays the team finishing fifth, each conducted as a two-legged tie.
-The winners of the semi-finals progress to the final which is contested at Wembley Stadium.
+The English Football League (EFL) Championship play-offs are a series of play-off matches contested by the association football teams finishing from third to eighth in the EFL Championship table and are part of the EFL playoffs.
+From the 2026–27 season, the play-offs comprise six teams.
+The teams finishing third and fourth progress directly to the semi-finals, while the teams finishing fifth to eighth contest single-leg eliminator matches.
+The team finishing fifth plays the team finishing eighth, while the team finishing sixth plays the team finishing seventh, with the higher-ranked team hosting each eliminator.
+The winners of the eliminators progress to the two-legged semi-finals, where the team finishing third plays the lowest-ranked remaining team and the team finishing fourth plays the highest-ranked remaining team.
+The winners of the semi-finals progress to the final at Wembley Stadium.
+The winner of the final is promoted to the Premier League.
 The Championship play-off final is considered the most valuable single football match in the world as a result of the increase in revenue to the winning club from sponsorship and media agreements.